Are you exhausted by operations?

 Now don’t misunderstand me.
 I know you selected your team member carefully, evaluating his skills and abilities, checking his references, and taking every precaution possible to make sure he was a good fit for you.
 But, have you taken time to develop a relationship of mutual trust?
 Maybe not.

 Something happens inside our hearts when we begin to delegate.
 We start to doubt…and we begin feeling insecure.
-Can we really trust our customers to the care of this new person?
+Can we really trust our customers to be taken care of by this new person?
 Can we be sure she will actually get the work done on time?
 If we aren’t sure, we start to micromanage.
 It can happen to all of us…and if you’re exhausted by operations, it might be happening to you.

 When you begin to doubt, your new team member feels it.
 She starts to ask simple questions even when she knows the answer, double-check instructions, and question her own judgment.
 She can sense that you don’t trust her, and she begins to feel insecure.
 Suddenly, she isn’t sure about her place on your team.